Radhikaps/health-care/README.md

-Healthcare Industry – Domain Knowledge
+dHealthcare Industry – Domain Knowledge
 The Healthcare Industry (also called the medical industry or health economy) is one of the largest industries in the world, having direct effect on the quality of life of people in each country.
 Health care (or healthcare) is the diagnosis, treatment, and prevention of disease, illness, injury, and other physical